GEDCOM Data Base for my

 program to convert the GEDCOM data into web

-I try to add notes to each person in the file.
-The notes show the
+I add notes to each person in the GEDCOM data.
+The notes show

 source of the information about that person.
-I'm not always successful.
+This is extremely

 Italian birth/marriage/death records available from the LDS Church